medhini/FirstSteps/README.md

 # FirstSteps
 FirstSteps is a language designed to teach basics of programming to beginners.
-This is our version of the LOGO, the first programming language learnt by most primary school students.
+This is our version of LOGO, the first programming language learnt by most primary school students.
 FirstSteps uses simple commands to control the motion of a turtle across a screen and draw objects.
 It is an efficient tool to introduce the concept of programming and can strengthen analytical skills and creativity of young minds.

 FirstSteps comes in two interfaces :